tilt-dev/tilt.build/blog/_posts/2021-10-25-tilt-news-october-2021.md

 ### Enable & Disable Services

 And last but not least, we're excited to let you know that we are currently working on a feature to easily disable and enable specific services on `tilt up` and at runtime.
-While we are cautious to make any definite statements on release dates, we'd still like to give you a little sneak peak to get y'all hyped!
+While we are cautious to make any definite statements on release dates, we'd still like to give you a little sneak peek to get y'all hyped!
 *Note: the design might be subject to change.*

 ![Tilt UI resource view with button that says 'Disable service'](/assets/images/tilt-news-october-2021/disable-enable-resource-view.png)